PIxLLab/NMSU-CS-271-OOP-Headers/README.md

-# nmsu-cs-271-oop-header
+# NMSU-CS-271-OOP-Headers

-This is the header file provided by Prof. Stroustrup for Programming: Principles and Practice Using C++.
-The original is hosted at (https://www.stroustrup.com/Programming/std_lib_facilities.h).
-I have cloned it here for use in assignments for NMSU's CS 271 course, since some of those pages are not available.
+This repository contains the files needed to run many of the examples in Prof. Stroustrup's Programming: Principles and Practice Using C++.
+These are the original header files provided by Prof. Stroustrup at (https://www.stroustrup.com/Programming/).
+I have cloned them here for use in assignments for NMSU's CS 271 course, since some of those pages are not available.
+I have tested and edited as needed.

-**Note that to compile code using this header file, you have to be using the C++11 standard.**
+**Note that we use C++11, so to compile code using these headers, you have to be using the C++11 standard.**